Grafana Loki

 url: http://loki.example.com

-depends on the configuration of your Loki instance, for more details, refer to the Configuration | Grafana Loki documentation section of Grafana Loki technical documentation.
+stringan entry point to Grafana Loki.
+The `url` depends on the configuration of your Loki instance.
+See Configuration | Grafana Loki documentation.

-You can deploy only one agent in one YAML file by using the sloctl apply
+You can deploy only one agent in one YAML file by using the sloctl apply command.

-Deploying Grafana Loki agentβ
+Deploying Grafana Loki agent

 When you add the data source, Nobl9 automatically generates a Kubernetes configuration and a Docker command line for you to use to deploy the agent.
 Both of these are available in the web UI, under the Agent Configuration section.
 Be sure to swap in your credentials.